How will we pay for the laptop?

 What if the computer is stolen or destroyed?

-Will textbooks be available online or on CDs?
+Will textbooks be available online?

 Will the computers be used in each class every day?